Dominikodz/Henryczkowo-mc/README.md

 }
 ```

+## Dynmap

+This site is using [Dynmap](https://github.com/webbukkit/dynmap)!
+You can change the link for your server dynmap under navbar and about section.

 ## MinecraftStats

 This site is using [MinecraftStats](https://github.com/pdinklag/MinecraftStats)!
 You can change the link for your server stats under navbar and about section.